 a.
 DHS Standard Terms and Conditions

 All successful applicants for DHS grant and cooperative agreements are required to comply with DHS Standard Terms and Conditions, which are available online at: DHS Standard Terms and Conditions.
-Note: FEMA can impose additional terms and conditions to DHS Standard Terms and Conditions as the result of a programmatic or financial review/audit.

 The applicable DHS Standard Terms and Conditions will be those in effect at the time the award was made.
 What terms and conditions will apply for the award will be clearly stated in the award package at the time of award.

 As the Nation works towards achieving the National Preparedness Goal, it is important to continue to protect the civil rights of individuals.
 Recipients and subrecipients must carry out their programs and activities, including those related to the building, sustainment, and delivery of core capabilities, in a manner that respects and ensures the protection of civil rights for protected populations.

 Federal civil rights statutes, such as Section 504 of the Rehabilitation Act of 1973 and Title VI of the Civil Rights Act of 1964, along with DHS and FEMA regulations, prohibit discrimination on the basis of race, color, national origin, sex, religion, age, disability, limited English proficiency, or economic status in connection with programs and activities receiving federal financial assistance from FEMA.

 The DHS Standard Terms and Conditions include a fuller list of the civil rights provisions that apply to recipients.
 These terms and conditions can be found in the DHS Standard Terms and Conditions.
 Additional information on civil rights provisions is available at External Civil Rights Division.

 Monitoring and oversight requirements in connection with recipient compliance with federal civil rights laws are also authorized pursuant to 44 C.F.R.
 Part 7.